The Green Deal

 If you move into a property with a Green Deal, the landlord or seller must show you a copy of the Energy Performance Certificate - this will explain what improvements have been made and how much you’ll need to repay.

-In most cases you can still switch energy suppliers if you have taken out a Green Deal, as all of the larger providers (British Gas, EDF, Eon, Npower, Scottish Power and SSE) are part of the scheme.
+In most cases you can still switch energy suppliers if you have taken out a Green Deal, as all of the big providers (British Gas, EDF, Eon, Npower, Scottish Power and SSE) are part of the scheme.
 There are a handful of small energy suppliers that you can't switch to if you have a Green Deal, so check before switching.